MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4409.md

 # Customer - Top 10 List Excel (report)

-The **Customer - Top 10 List Excel** report shows shows summarized sales and balance data in local currency (LCY) for the number of customers and for the period specified in the request page's *Quantity* and *Datefilter* parameters.
-Note: *Quantity* is the number of "top" customers to rank.
+The **Customer - Top 10 List Excel** report shows shows summarized sales and balance data in local currency (LCY) for the number of customers and for the period specified in the request page's **Quantity** and **Datefilter** parameters.
+The Quantity parameter is the number of "top" customers to rank.

 The report Excel workbook contains two worksheets that you can use to analyze your customers: